harsh6768/express-api-mysql/README.md

 You can see we have Custom TCP rule in port 3002.
 You can set any port in which you are running your express server.

+### Now run your project .
+If you have installed mysql successfully then server will run successfully.

+### If you get error
+Client does not support authentication protocol requested by server; consider upgrading MySQL client

+### Then you need to change the root plugin in mysql
+#### Run below command

+     ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'new_password';